wbmattis2/expense-tracker/README.md

 Exercises demonstrating PHP skills, by Benny Mattis.

-Exercises and final project (expense tracker) written to specifications provided in TECH 282 at Montgomery College.
+Exercises and final project (expense tracker) written to specifications provided in a course at Montgomery College.

 ## Purpose